Write a Mission Statement For Your Business Plan: Explained with Examples

 L’Oréal’s mission statement is simple and direct.
 It focuses on two aspects.
 One is to provide the best products, and the second is to promote inclusivity and create products for a diverse population.

-Mission statement of Apple:
+3. The mission statement of Apple:

 To bring the best personal computing products and support to students, educators, designers, scientists, engineers, businesspersons and consumers in over 140 countries around the world.